uniflare/skbtforarma/README.txt

 ==================
 = OLD CHANGELOGS =
 ==================

+== Version 1.2.0
+Added check before uninstalling if keepalive is active Added new "Custom" Tab.
+You can now create your own keepalive processes!
+Cleaned exception when trying to delete batch_lib folder while it is in use Merged changes from NonGui v1.2.0

 == Version 1.1.0.2
 *HOTFIX 1: Fixed exception when changing db file location on first install.